Bacteria: Mutualists

 Certain bacteria form close spatial associations that are essential for their survival.
 One such mutualistic association, called interspecies hydrogen transfer, occurs between clusters of anaerobic bacteria that consume organic acids, such as butyric acid or propionic acid, and produce hydrogen, and methanogenic archaea that consume hydrogen.
 The bacteria in this association are unable to consume the organic acids as this reaction produces hydrogen that accumulates in their surroundings.
 Only the intimate association with the hydrogen-consuming archaea keeps the hydrogen concentration low enough to allow the bacteria to grow.

 In soil, microorganisms that reside in the rhizosphere (a zone that includes the root surface and the soil that adheres to the root after gentle shaking) carry out nitrogen fixation, converting nitrogen gas to nitrogenous compounds.
 This serves to provide an easily absorbable form of nitrogen for many plants, which cannot fix nitrogen themselves.
 Many other bacteria are found as symbionts in humans and other organisms.
 For example, the presence of over 1,000 bacterial species in the normal human gut flora of the intestines can contribute to gut immunity, synthesise vitamins, such as folic acid, vitamin K and biotin, convert sugars to lactic acid (see Lactobacillus), as well as fermenting complex undigestible carbohydrates.
 The presence of this gut flora also inhibits the growth of potentially pathogenic bacteria (usually through competitive exclusion) and these beneficial bacteria are consequently sold as probiotic dietary supplements.

-Nearly all animal life is dependent on bacteria for survival as only bacteria and some archaea possess the genes and enzymes necessary to synthesize vitamin B12, also known as cobalamin, and provide it through the food chain.
+Nearly all animal life is dependent on bacteria for survival as only bacteria and some archaea possess the genes and enzymes necessary to synthesise vitamin B12, also known as cobalamin, and provide it through the food chain.
 Vitamin B12 is a water-soluble vitamin that is involved in the metabolism of every cell of the human body.
-It is a cofactor in DNA synthesis, and in both fatty acid and amino acid metabolism.
+It is a cofactor in DNA synthesis and in both fatty acid and amino acid metabolism.
 It is particularly important in the normal functioning of the nervous system via its role in the synthesis of myelin.